AgileVentures/asyncvoter-slack-command/DEVELOPING.md

 ### Data persistence

-To be clear, there is no schema _per se_ for AsyncVoting.
+To be clear, there is no database schema _per se_ for AsyncVoting.

 We need to be able to:
 - start a voting session